AdobeDocs/campaign.en/help/v8/architecture/architecture.md

 >[!AVAILABILITY]
 >
->This feature is available to customers with multiple MID instances configurations only.
+>This feature is available to customers with multiple mid-sourcing (MID) instances configurations only.

 Depending on your Campaign v8 package, you are provisioned with a specific number of mid-sourcing instances in charge of executing deliveries.

-By default, the external accounts for all channels use an **[!UICONTROL Alternate]** routing mode, meaning that one delivery is sent from each mid instance at a time in an alternating way.
+By default, the external accounts for all channels use an **[!UICONTROL Alternate]** routing mode, meaning that one delivery is sent from each mid-sourcing (MID) instance at a time in an alternating way.

 To ensure better performances both in terms of speed and scale, you can allow deliveries to be automatically splitted accross your mid-sourcing instances in order to be delivered faster to the recipients.
 This operation is transparent when executing the delivery from the marketing instance: once the delivery has been sent, all the logs are consolidated together, before being sent back to the marketing instance into a single delivery object.